What have we learned so far?

 Forming partnerships and engaging across sectors

-Where effective local governance exists, projects can benefit from work within existing structures, an approach taken by DCF:
+Where effective local governance exists, projects can benefit from work within existing structures, an approach taken by DCF.66

 Challenges and opportunities for building resilience

-In an effort to scale up community-level activities BRACED projects are experimenting in their engagement with governance systems at different scales.
+In an effort to scale up community-level activities, BRACED projects are experimenting in their engagement with governance systems at different levels.
 There is no correct entry point or scale of governance through which decisions on climate and disaster risk management and adaptation should be made, but it is important to understand how power is decentralised (or not) below the national level.
 Local governments in BRACED countries often have very little power to regulate activities or allocate resources, so it is important to work with national agencies towards deepening decentralisation in parallel with strengthening plans for local adaptation, disaster risk reduction or resilience.
 Ensuring that projects are aligned to these government structures is also important to avoid the potential duplication of resources or activities.
 This was clearly illustrated by the Anukulan project, which focused on scaling and embedding resilience-building activities into ongoing government processes.
 These activities were in turn adopted by government officials and applied to other locations.67However, it is important to consider that these systems can change and that the projects must adapt.
 In Nepal, the government is changing to a federal system with local, provincial and federal governments with more autonomy.
 This has changed the way Anukulan works with government and significantly increased the number of partnerships that need to be established.

-BRACED projects are focussed primarily on improving risk governance at the local and national levels, but the importance of regional institutions is also emerging.
+BRACED projects are focused primarily on improving risk governance at the local and national levels, but the importance of regional institutions is also emerging.
 Several opportunities for scaling up resilience interventions have been identified for the Sahel, Horn of Africa and Asia that are embedded in multiple governance levels.
 For example, in the Horn of Africa the Intergovernmental Authority for Development (IGAD) Drought Disasters and Sustainability Initiative (IDDRSI) is driving policy change in member states.
-Implementing partners have identified opportunities for leveraging this mechanism in Uganda and Kenya.
+Implementing partners have identified opportunities to leverage this mechanism in Uganda and Kenya.

-Another important issue emerging from IP experiences, is the effect of conflict and insecurity on risk governance.
-In Mali, DCF and RIC4REC have faced with national crises that exacerbate local community conflict and competition over resources.
+Another important issue emerging from implementing partners’ experiences is the effect of conflict and insecurity on risk governance.
+In Mali, DCF and RIC4REC have faced national crises that exacerbate local community conflict and competition over resources.
 IRISS has experienced similar constraints in South Sudan, where local governance structures are largely absent.
 The project tried to adapt to this by following community systems and supported the establishment of Community Resilience Planning Committees that incorporated elders and senior community members.
 Sudan and Niger have also been sites of multiple levels of conflict during the lifetime of the BRACED programme.
-Violent extremism is an additional constraint on projects in Mali and Kenya, affecting particular groups disproportionately (for example women and particular ethnic groups).
+Violent extremism is an additional constraint on projects in Burkina Faso, Mali and Kenya, affecting particular groups disproportionately (for example women and some ethnic groups).